 It seemed like I was up before I even went to bed - 2:30 came pretty early!
 I arrived at the bus terminal in plenty of time and then wouldn't you know it, the bus was late by 40 minutes-

-I slept until the sun came up and woke to the smell of peach juice.
-These nimrods behind me spilled their juice and didn't bother to tell me so my backpack and blanket got wet and smelly.
-Dummies!
-Along the way-
+I slept in the bus until the sun came up and woke to the smell of peach juice.
+The nimrods behind me spilled their juice and didn't bother to tell me so my backpack and blanket got wet and smelly.

 Towns are not only set in the valley but climb up the hills.
 Very little is of adobe anymore, it's all cement block-